Procedures

 Nearsightedness

-Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clearly, but distant objects appear blurry.
+Myopia, also known as nearsightedness, is a common type of refractive error where near objects appear clearly, but far objects appear blurry.

 Farsightedness

 Hyperopia, also known as farsightedness, affects nearly one in four people.
-Those with hyperopia can see distant objects very well but have difficulty focusing on objects that are close.
+Those with hyperopia can see far objects more clearly than near objects, but if someone has a high degree of farsightedness, everything is blurry, both near and far.

 Astigmatism